matplotlib/matplotlib/doc/users/pgf.rst

 Possible hangups
 ================

+* Please note that the TeX packages found in some Linux distributions and MiKTeX installations are dramatically outdated.
+Make sure to update your package catalog and upgrade or install a recent TeX distribution before reporting problems.

 * On Windows, the :envvar:`PATH` environment variable may need to be modified to include the directories containing the latex, dvipng and ghostscript